top of page

 The basic accountabilities and responsibilities can best be looked at by thinking about the outputs or plans developed.
 We are not covering additional details that may be part of your plan such as budgets, financial plans, staffing, and new product introductions (NPI), but focusing on the core requirements.

-• Constrained Shipping Plan: This is the shipping plan developed following the supply plan.
-Accountability for this plan lies with the team and more specifically the sales and operations leaders.
+• Accountability for this plan lies with the team and more specifically the sales and operations leaders.
 If constraining is required, decisions around constraining (allocation, use of upside flexibility, lead-time push outs) need to be made.
 These are critical decisions that should come out of the S&OP process.

-• S&OP Process: The S&OP Coordinator is responsible for the monthly process.
+• Responsibility for the S&OP process is with the S&OP Coordinator for the monthly process.
 They are the ones making sure the meetings are happening, roles and responsibilities are understood, and data is available.
 As noted in the previous section, the Senior Executive is ultimately Accountable for making the process work for their organization.
 It is their management process.

 Documenting RACI for your Executive Process is necessary for the Senior Executive to really hold the team accountable.
 The RACI matrix can be extended beyond the basic supply and demand to include such areas as NPI and financial plans.
 The responsibility and accountability may be different for each family or production site and may change depending on the planning horizon.